3nock/OTE/CONTRIBUTING.md

 This is a list of things you can do to help out (in no particular order).
 Each item will be expanded upon later in the document.

-- [Compile sub3suite](COMPILING.md) and add new features and/or solving current [issues](https://github.com/3nock/sub3suite).
+- [Compile sub3suite](COMPILING.md) and add new features and/or solving current [issues](https://github.com/3nock/sub3suite/issues).
 - Design an even more intuitive UI, Logos and Icons.
-- Report [bugs](https://github.com/3nock/sub3suite) at the issue tracker.
+- Report [bugs](https://github.com/3nock/sub3suite/issues) at the issue tracker.
-- Add feature requests to the [issue tracker](https://github.com/3nock/sub3suite).
+- Add feature requests to the [issue tracker](https://github.com/3nock/sub3suite/issues).
-- [Write a blogpost](https://3nock.github.io/Looking-for-writers.html) about sub3suite in any blog.
+- Write a blog post about sub3suite in any blog and you can inform us of the post so we can share it.
 - [Contact us](CONTACTS.md) and talk about sub3suite.
-- Send a [donation](https://3nock.github.io/sub3suite/donations.html) to support the project.
+- Send a [donation](SPONSOR.md) to support the project.
-- [Translate](https://3nock.github.io/sub3suite/translations.html) sub3suite (contact us if your language isn't listed).
 - Help us improve the [documentation](https://github.com/3nock/s3s_doc).

 ### Compile sub3suite